winwiz1/crisp-react/README.md

 The client and the backend can be tested independently by executing the `yarn test` command from their respective subdirectories.
 Alternatively the same command can be executed at the workspace level.

 The repository is integrated with [Travis CI](https://travis-ci.com) and [Heroku](https://heroku.com) for CI/CD and with [Cloudflare Pages](https://pages.cloudflare.com) for  CD.
 Every push to the repository causes Travis and Pages to start a VM, clone the repository and perform a build.
-Then Travis runs tests while Pages deploys the build to `xxxxx.crisp-react.pages.dev` and also makes it available on [crisp-react.pages.dev](https://crisp-react.pages.dev).
+Then Travis runs tests while Pages deploys the build to [jamstack.winwiz1.com](https://jamstack.winwiz1.com).
 This is followed by Heroku deployment, also automated and delayed until Travis tests finish successfully.

  The test outcome is reflected by the test badge and is also shown by the icon located after the last commit description and next to the last commit hash.
 To access more information, click on the icon.
 The icon is rendered as the check mark :heavy_check_mark: only if all the CI/CD activities performed by Travis CI, Heroku and Cloudflare Pages were successful.
 Otherwise an icon with the cross mark :x: is shown.
 ## Usage - Jamstack
+Jamstack deployments do not use the Express backend.
+Static React files are served to clients by a server supplied by Jamstack provider.
+Therefore all Jamstack deployments are vendor-specific.

-As already mentioned, you might prefer to simplify the Jamstack build by having one SPA called "index".
-This is achieved by having the SPA configuration block:
+As already mentioned, you might prefer to simplify deployments by having a single SPA called "index".
+This is achieved by having the following SPA configuration block:

 ```js
 /****************** Start single SPA Configuration ******************/